lucatacconi/oak-island-stone-decryptor/.github/README.md

 ## System Requirements

-* PHP 7.4 or newer if you want to use the PHP version
+* PHP 7.4 or newer if you want to use the PHP version + php-mbstring module
 * Lua 5.3 or newer if you want to use the Lua version
 * Dart 2.12 or newer if you want to use the Dart version
 * Apache or Nginx server if you want to use application by web browser